 About the Database

-In honor of 150 years of Oregon statehood, we made public a new research resource, the Early Oregonians Database.
-It includes information from census, death, probate and other records to document the people who lived in Oregon before statehood.
+The Early Oregonians Database includes information from census, death, probate and other records to document the people who lived in Oregon before statehood.

-Limits on available records and documentation led us to define the project to include people living in Oregon from 1800 to 1860.
+The project to includes people living in Oregon from 1800 to 1860.
 Although large populations of Native Americans lived in the Oregon Country before 1840, documentation of those individuals is scant and not readily available.

 With over 103,000 entries, the database continues to grow as we review more data.
 If you have documentation you would like to contribute, please contact the Reference Unit.

 The initial information for this project comes from the 1850 and 1860 federal censuses for Oregon.
 Volunteers and student interns reviewed the information and combined entries that appeared on both censuses.
 The 1850 census for Oregon Territory included what became Washington Territory in 1853.
 Individuals living in or born in that part of the Oregon Territory prior to 1853 are included in the database as Early Oregonians.
 As later census information became available online, staff searched for individuals who meet the Early Oregonian criteria and added information and individuals.